smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 #### Status

-Volume populators are an alpha feature in Kubernetes as of v1.23 (redesigned from the earlier alpha version).
+Volume populators are an alpha feature in Smarter as of v1.23 (redesigned from the earlier alpha version).
 The new API design, [https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1495-volume-populators](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1495-volume-populators), relies on a PVC spec field called `dataSourceRef`.
 An unlimited number of volume populators can coexist in a given cluster, to facilitate use cases beyond backup/restore as well as multiple possible implementations of backup/restore.

-Because there is no common backup API defined for Kubernetes yet, it is likely that different implementations will use implementation-specific CRDs to represent backup objects, and the volume populator design facilitates that.
+Because there is no common backup API defined for Smarter yet, it is likely that different implementations will use implementation-specific CRDs to represent backup objects, and the volume populator design facilitates that.
 Over the longer run, a common format may emerge which allows sharing of implementation, and possibly even an official backup API supported by SIG storage.
 In either case, use of the populator API for restore workflows will create a seamless user experience.

 ### Quiesce and Unquiesce Hooks